Ghulam213/Social-App-Apollo-Graphql/README.md

 Clone the repo and then install dependencies for both the client and server.
 For this make sure you have Node.js installed.

 For Server:
-Make a config.js file and add following:
+Make a config.js file in server/src folder and add following:

 ```js
 module.exports = {